fredericbarthelet/blog-theodo-article-demo/readme.md

 > I only believe what I can see.

-Tickets in a done column is one thing, the corresponding features demonstrated live is another.
-The demonstration shows the current state of your client's product and roots a commonly shared picture of what's remaining to be developped.
+Tickets in a done column is one thing, the corresponding features demonstrated live is another - reecrire pour dire que le stakeholder suit pas au quotidien mais veut voir l'application en live.
+The demonstration shows the current state of the product and roots a commonly shared picture of what's remaining to be developped.
-It allows the stakeholders to :
+It allows the stakeholders to:
 * acknowledge the success of the past sprint
 * introduce the focal point of the developpments to be undertaken during the next sprint.

 It is the perfect introduction to a ceremony's review.

-#### What you need to run a demonstration :
+#### What you need to run a demonstration:
+* Your stakeholders, especially your sponsor.
 * Your computer.
-Only yours should be in use during the duration of the demonstration.
-Take this chance to involve as many persons as possible in your demonstration.
+You need everyone's focus, only your computer should be in use during the duration of the demonstration.
 * A large screen or a projector to display your demonstration onto.

-* Your stakeholders, especially your sponsor.
+#### What you absolutely want to avoid during your demonstration:
+* A glitch : everything shall work as planned
+* An internet outage : it will delay your review, and consequently will shift your ceremony's end
+* Off-handed, uninterested, distracted stakeholders: this demonstration is for them, and for them only

 ## Prepare your demonstration

 A good demonstration is a prepared demonstration.

-#### What you absolutely want to avoid during your demonstration :
-* A glitch : everything shall work as planned
-* An internet outage : it will delay your review, and consequently will shift your ceremony's end
-* Off-handed, uninterested, distracted stakeholders : this demonstration is for them, and for them only

-#### Minimize as much as possible the quantity of tasks to be run before your demonstration can start :
+#### Minimize as much as possible the quantity of tasks to be run before your demonstration can start - reecrire pour etre en ligne avec la liste ci-après:
 * If possible, unwind your full demonstration beforehand to ensure no glitch will surprize you during the real thing.
 * Add the entities you may need for the purpose of the demonstration to your database the day before.
-* Make sure your staging environment is up and running.
-This environment, being the most flexible, is most likely the easiest one to play with.
-You don't want to introduce fake data in production during your demonstration, neither suffering from your local machine being slower than the production is.
+* Make sure your on an iso-prod environement - staging environment is up and running.
+Do not do it locally.
 * Make sure you are connected to internet.
 You would not want to start your demonstration with problems.

 ## Run your demonstration